Microsoft Surface Pro — What Goes Wrong

 High Impact Frequent Reports

 Surface Pro 11 and 12 run on Qualcomm Snapdragon X series ARM processors.
 While Microsoft's Prism translation layer enables most x86 apps to run, performance and compatibility remain inconsistent.
-According to a 3-month experience report on sspai (少数派, March 2025), the translation layer incurs approximately 15% performance loss on x64 applications, and professional software including AutoCAD and SolidWorks "completely cannot run" on Windows on ARM.
+According to a detailed 3-month experience report from an international tech publication (March 2025), the translation layer incurs approximately 15% performance loss on x64 applications, and professional software including AutoCAD and SolidWorks "completely cannot run" on Windows on ARM.

-IT之家's review of the Surface Pro 12 (2025) confirmed that gaming is "basically unplayable" — CS2 averaged 46 FPS at minimum settings.
-The reviewer noted that "some learning-edition software cannot open at all" on the ARM platform, a specific pain point for the Chinese market.
+A Chinese tech outlet's review of the Surface Pro 12 confirmed that gaming is "basically unplayable" — CS2 averaged 46 FPS at minimum settings.
+The reviewer noted that "some learning-edition software cannot open at all" on the ARM platform.

 On Reddit r/Surface, a highly-upvoted thread titled "The Surface Pro 11 is the worst laptop/tablet you can get in 2026" cited app compatibility as the primary complaint.
 Multiple users on Microsoft Q&A reported "continual problems" with Surface Pro 11 performance.

-sspai (少数派) IT之家 Gizmodo RTINGS Reddit r/Surface Microsoft Q&A Sources: sspai Surface Pro 11 Report · IT之家 Surface Pro 12 Review · RTINGS Surface Pro 11 Review · Gizmodo Surface Pro Review · Reddit r/Surface · Microsoft Q&A
+Tech Media (CN) Tech Media (CN) Gizmodo RTINGS Reddit r/Surface Microsoft Q&A Sources: Tech media Surface Pro 11 Report · Tech media Surface Pro 12 Review · RTINGS Surface Pro 11 Review · Gizmodo Surface Pro Review · Reddit r/Surface · Microsoft Q&A

 2